 Hard Work is Vital

 When it comes to tattooing, you are in charge of your own future and your own success.
 The only thing holding you back is you, but it’s also a lot of pressure on yourself to always be improving.
 You really have to have a passion for tattooing in order to succeed.
-You’ll constantly be working to improve these things and you won’t always get to tattoo what you want.
-Just like any other profession, there will be great days, and there will be that inevitable day.
-When this day comes, you will make the difference.
-If you decide to continue with investing time and effort into improving yourself and your skills, your chances of becoming a tattoo artist will be higher.
+You’ll constantly be working to improve your skill and you won’t always get to tattoo what you want.
+Just like any other profession, there will be great days, and there will be some not so great days.
+Ultimately, you decide.